ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 To install a customized help.html page, the administrator must perform the following operations:-

 - Upload the customized help.html file into a VIRTEL directory such as CLI-DIR
-- Modify the VIRTEL transactions CLI-03CH so that it points to the CLI-DIR directory (instead of W2H-DIR as initiallyinstalled), then press F1-F3-F3-F1 to update the transaction and the CLIWHOST entry point.
+- Modify the VIRTEL transactions CLI-03CH so that it points to the CLI-DIR directory (instead of W2H-DIR as initially installed), then press F1-F3-F3-F1 to update the transaction and the CLIWHOST entry point.
 Perform the same operation on transaction W2H-03CH and entry point WEB2HOST.

 .. raw:: latex